 Since crypto is run on decentralized finance without a central authority like banks, scammers find new ways to steal investments from unknowing traders.
 They con users by creating fake exchange platforms and convincing people to invest by marking them as high-end trading platforms.

-Crypto experts urge users to trade on reputable trading platforms backed by big coins like bitcoin, ethereum, doge, and litecoin.
+Crypto experts urge users to trade on reputable trading platforms backed by big coins like bitcoin, Ethereum, doge, and litecoin.
 Scammers will harass you and deny you withdrawals; at times, they will charge extra transaction fees, and in worst-case scenarios, they will disappear without a trace with all your invested fortunes.
 So yes, you can be scammed while using these trading platforms.

 How to Identify Fake Trading Platforms

 One of the best pieces of advice you can receive in the crypto market is to turn to well-known platforms as you conduct your businesses.
 These reputable exchange programs have extensive social media coverage, their employees are verified, and they have a renowned website globally.
-Their website provides historical data on transaction and community responses to how the platform performs.
+Their website provides historical data on transactions and community responses to how the platform performs.
 Notable red flags on trading platforms include:

 - These networks promise returns that are so good to be true.
 These offers include making lamp sums within the first few weeks of trade, with a promise to make you even wealthier.